Public File - Liverpool

 Capital TV is licensed and regulated by the Office of Communications (Ofcom) under Television Licensable Content Service License No. 1659.

-The licensee operating Capital TV is Global Music Television Ltd, which is a subsidiary of Global Radio UK Ltd. Both companies are based at 30 Leicester Square, London WC2H 7LA.
+The licensee operating Capital TV is Global Music Television Ltd, which is a subsidiary of Global Ltd. Both companies are based at 30 Leicester Square, London WC2H 7LA.

 Capital TV can be contacted in the following ways: